aws-samples/ab-testing-at-edge/README.md

 **Problem:**

-Display randomly either the old home page either the new home page, but no more than X% of home page impressions to be my new layout.
+Display randomly either the old home page either the new home page, but no more than X% of home page impressions to be our new layout.

 We are using Amazon CloudFront to serve the static content hosted on S3.
 The existing layout is our index.html page and the new layout if our index_b.html.